MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/policies/pc/xr/live-pc-xr074.md

 An example of a user-friendly message is:

->“Sorry, _non-Microsoft service_ is not currently available.
+>"Sorry, _non-Microsoft service_ is not currently available.
 Please try again later.
-For more information, contact _non-Microsoft support contact information_.”
+For more information, contact _non-Microsoft support contact information_."

 ### Handling Issues With Xbox Live Services

 Some functionality might become unavailable if connectivity to an Xbox service is lost.
 In such instances, titles should use clear, user-friendly messaging to communicate this to users.

 If a service is unavailable, titles are permitted to retry their request, but they can do so only within the parameters allowed by Xbox Live.
-For more information about service resiliency for Xbox One titles, including required HTTP retry and back-off logic, as well as user-interaction guidance for individual services, see Service Interruption Resiliency for Titles.
+For more information about service resiliency for Xbox One (or later) titles, including required HTTP retry and back-off logic, as well as user-interaction guidance for individual services, see Service Interruption Resiliency for Titles.

 ## Recommended Test Cases